luoxinyuan/dual_arm_manip/open_door/scripts/README.md

 follow the instructions to record the trajectory.

-The script will record both left and right trajectory and direction in camera coordinates, the format is [x, y, 0, 0, 0, rz], which are the x and y pixels and rz is the rotation of the April tag.
+The script will record both left and right trajectory and direction in camera coordinates, the format is `[x, y, 0, 0, 0, rz]`, which are the x and y pixels and rz is the rotation of the April tag.
 The raw video of the whole process will be recorded at the same time.
-All those data will be saved in the directory "dmp_traj".
+All those data will be saved in the directory `dmp_traj`.

-If you have other questions, you can chat me on Slack, through email: xl153@illinois.edu, or WeChat: lxynzmzmc Xinyuan Luo
+If you have other questions, you can chat me on Slack, through email: `xl153@illinois.edu`, or WeChat: `lxynzmzmc` Xinyuan Luo